 The vast majority of really working indoor positioning systems rely on stationary beacons (anchors) that act as satellites in GPS and mobile beacons (tags) measuring their position against the stationary beacons.
-It shall be very clear that mobile beacons position themselves or the IMS position them against the stationary beacons distributed in the building – not against the building itself.
+It shall be clear that mobile beacons position themselves or the IPS position them against the stationary beacons distributed in the building – not against the building itself.

 A few quick words about technologies.
 Among the most popular today are the following:

-Since we are focusing on industrial applications (robotics, drones, forklifts, vehicles, humans, cranes, other machines) where accuracy does matter, far less accurate solutions, for example, BLE or WiFi, are touched only briefly and left for retail, airports, museums and similar applications, where it is sufficient to reach a particular gate or a room but not much more than that.
+Since we are focusing on industrial applications (robotics, drones, forklifts, vehicles, humans, cranes, and other machines) where accuracy does matter, far less accurate solutions, for example, BLE or WiFi, are touched only briefly and left for retail, airports, museums and similar applications, where it is sufficient to reach a particular gate or a room but not much more than that.

 Trilateration – time of flight

 Other types and exotic

 Too many contradicting requirements.
 Users must choose: